Eyevinn/hls-monitor/README.md

 ## Setup

-To initialize a new `HLSMonitorService` do:
+To initialize a new `HLSMonitorService` do the following:

 ```typescript
 import { HLSMonitorService } from "@eyevinn/hls-monitor";